unytics/bigfunctions/docs/framework.md

 title: "BigFunctions Framework helps you build a catalog of BigQuery functions"
 description: |
-  BigFunctions is a framework to build a catalog of functions in BigQuery
+  BigFunctions is a framework to build a catalog of functions in BigQuery.
   Like dbt, it comes with a yaml standard and a Command-Line-Interface to test, deploy and generate a documentation website
+search:
+  exclude: true
 hide:
   - navigation
 ---